The 10 Top Libertarian Christmas Gifts of 2019

 Fear not!
 AFL is here, like a bright-red-nosed ungulate on a stormy December 24th evening, to save the day.

-Below we’ve compiled the very tippy-top 5 best libertarian Christmas gifts, so you can stop freaking out and go back to celebrating the beauty of voluntary exchange in a (kind of) free market!
+Below we’ve compiled the very tippy-top 10 best libertarian Christmas gifts of 2019, so you can stop freaking out and go back to celebrating the beauty of voluntary exchange in a (kind of) free market!

 These folks are libertarians with a flair for eye-catching designs and bold declarations, sure to start up a conversation or two with passerby.
 Their Bernie “Free Shit 2020” tee is guaranteed to get you some stares from ardent leftists on your morning commute, or from Uncle Leroy around the eggnog bowl.